algorandfoundation/docs/docs/get-details/dapps/smart-contracts/frontend/stateful-sdks.md

     The example application is not allowed to hold any `bytes` value within global storage.

-## Approval Program
+## Approval program

-The [approval program](../../stateful/#the-lifecycle-of-a-stateful-smart-contract) handles the main logic of the application.
+The [approval program](../stateful/#the-lifecycle-of-a-stateful-smart-contract) handles the main logic of the application.
 A detailed walkthrough of this code is provided in the [appendix](#appendix) of this guide.

-## Clear Program
+## Clear program

-This is the most basic [clear program](../../stateful/#the-lifecycle-of-a-stateful-smart-contract) and returns _true_ when an account clears its participation in a smart contract:
+This is the most basic [clear program](../stateful/#the-lifecycle-of-a-stateful-smart-contract) and returns _true_ when an account clears its participation in a smart contract:

 ```python tab="Python"
 # declare clear state program source